Popgen48/scalepopgen/README.md

    -qs 10
 ```

-To reproduce, the results discussed in the paper,
+To reproduce the results discussed in the paper,

 ```bash
 nextflow run popgen48/scalepopgen \